Looking for an easy way to keep your customers coming back for more?

 If your online store offers significantly expensive products, it can take longer for shoppers to make a purchase decision.
 One way to speed up this process is to create a coupon code for new shoppers and offer it in exchange for their email address.

-Not only does this make your products more attractive, but it also provides you with a way to contact those shoppers in the future and build long-lasting relationships.
+Not only does this make your products more attractive, but this digital marketing tactic also provides you with a way to contact those shoppers in the future and build long-lasting relationships.

 You should offer multiple ways for people to claim their coupon.
-Some people may not be comfortable with downloading a coupon and would prefer to enter a code at checkout, while other people might not be ready to buy there and then, so they would need to save the coupon for later.
+Some people may not be comfortable with downloading a coupon and would prefer to enter a code at checkout, while other people might not be ready to buy there and then, so they would need to save it in order to print coupons and vouchers later.

 3. Use Coupons in Your Exit-Intent Offer

-Exit-intent offers have the power to turn a negative action into a positive one.
+Exit-intent offers have the power to turn a negative action into a positive one for your small business.
 For example, leaving your store vs. staying to buy or subscribe.

-They’re often shown as lightbox popups that trigger when users are about to click away from your website, asking them to wait and take action, like subscribing to your mailing list.
-This is the perfect opportunity to offer a discount or coupon to encourage people to stay on your site for longer.
+They’re often shown as lightbox popups that trigger when users are about to click away from your website, asking them to wait and take action, like showing exclusive offers or subscribing to your mailing list.
+This is the perfect opportunity to offer a discount or coupon to encourage people to stay on your site for longer and improve the customer journey.

 If you need more inspiration, check out these exit popup hacks to drive your revenue.